WillemPaling/RAA/README.md

 reportsuite.id <- "your_report_suite"
 metrics <- c("visits","uniquevisitors","pageviews")

-QueueOvertime <- function(reportsuite.id, date.from, date.to, metrics)
+report.data <- QueueOvertime(reportsuite.id, date.from, date.to, metrics)
 ```

 You may also wish to set any of the 5 optional named parameters.